Elaine Wynn: Education

-Wynn serves on the board of trustees of the Elaine P. Wynn & Family Foundation.
-She served as the chair of the UNLV Foundation, a fundraising organization for the University of Nevada, Las Vegas.
-She also served on the executive board of the Consortium for Policy Research in Education.
+She was on the board of trustees of the Elaine P. Wynn & Family Foundation, which focuses on education and community development initiatives.
+From 1983 to 2008, she was involved with the UNLV Foundation, and its chair from 1985 to 1991, which conducts fundraising for the University of Nevada, Las Vegas.
+She also was on the executive board of the Consortium for Policy Research in Education.